dtrung98/GPABookmarklet/README.md

 - Calculate "Điểm trung bình học tập" (includes courses that student has not passed).

+- Add option to save the list of courses as CSV file if you want.
+Only courses which are checked in "Trong GPA" column will be saved.

 - Sort courses by the "Trong GPA" column.

 - Enable searching course in the table.